 There are lots of totally FREE blogging platforms out there.
 WordPress is one of the most popular.

 The blog should be part of your website.
-Really, its best if its completely indistinguishable from the rest of the site.
+Really, it’s best if it is completely indistinguishable from the rest of the site.
 The navigation should be the same and it should have the same design.
 It may, however, have different items in the left and/or right columns of your site (where applicable).
 It is typical to have a blog be accessed at yourdomain.com/blog or yourdomain.com/news.

-4. Include a short form to subscribe to the blog on each page of the site.
+4. Include a short form to subscribe to your email list on each page of the site.

 For the short term, your form can be set up to email the new subscriber info to you so that you can add it manually to a mailing list.
-But eventually, you will probably want to have it integrate with some software which will keep a list of your subscribers and make it easy to email them.
-MailChimp is the solution I usually recommend.
-You can also have it link directly to Constant Contact or use a variety of blog plugins (add-ons to your blog software).
+But eventually, you will probably want to have it integrated with some software that will keep a list of your subscribers and make it easy to email them.
+Constant Contact is the solution I usually recommend.
+You can also have it link directly to MailChimp or use a variety of blog plugins (add-ons to your blog software).
 Some of these solutions are free and some have a small charge associated with them.
 Usually, the cost will depend on how large your email list gets.

 5. Include Google Analytics.

 Google Analytics is a FREE tool that lets you know how many people are visiting your site, tons of demographic information about them, what they are doing once they reach your site, where they came from, and whether or not they decided to contact you or subscribe to your blog while they were there.
 This tool (or one like it) is the reason why Webster Digital Marketing will be able to tell you exactly how many customers it brought you and where they came from.